KosalaiV/AMA-ACPH-ICPH/README.md

-# AMA VDL Automated Testing 🚀
+# AMA Multisites Automated Testing 🚀

 This project aims to facilitate automated functional and visual checklists in the CI pipeline, reducing testing time and preventing production deployment issues.